Passenger rights

 - For journeys of over three hours, if the service is 90 minutes late, assistance must be offered (meals and accommodation, if necessary, for a maximum of two nights at a cost of EUR 80 per night); accommodation does not need to be provided if the cancellation or delay is caused by bad weather or a natural disaster.

-E. Response to the COVID-19 crisis
+Response to the COVID-19 crisis

 The spread of COVID-19 prompted the Commission to adopt Interpretative Guidelines on EU passenger rights regulations in the context of the developing situation with COVID-19 on 18 March 2020, in which it recalled that passengers have the right to choose between reimbursement and rerouting.
 On 13 May 2020, the Commission adopted a further recommendation on vouchers offered to passengers and travellers as an alternative to reimbursement for cancelled package travel and transport services in the context of the COVID-19 pandemic.

 On 23 May 2022, the Commission adopted the ‘Contingency Plan for Transport’ to draw lessons from the COVID-19 pandemic and to take into account the challenges that the transport sector has been facing due to Russia’s war against Ukraine.
 Both of these crises have strongly affected the transport of goods and people.
-In this plan, the Commission lays out the legislative initiatives that it is exploring to safeguard passengers from the risks of a liquidity crisis or the insolvency of transport companies, which are frequently associated with crises.
-The plan also lays out that, in the future, the Commission will also make clear how to protect passengers’ rights when a crisis puts them under pressure and how to shield them from risks not covered by current EU passenger rights regulations.

 Role of the European Parliament

 Parliament has always been a strong advocate of passenger rights irrespective of the mode of transport used.
 Its main aim is now to ensure that the texts adopted in recent years are properly applied.
 Parliament has therefore called for more readily comprehensible rules, the provision of clear and accurate information to passengers before and during their journey, straightforward, quick complaints procedures and better enforcement of the existing rules.
-The main proposals contained in its two resolutions adopted in 2012 are that: the law should define clearly the ‘exceptional circumstances’ which release carriers from certain obligations; carriers should establish a permanent helpline, with calls charged at non-premium rates; there should be an obligation to handle passenger complaints within two months and measures to improve the effectiveness of national enforcement bodies.

 Main European Parliament decisions concerning passenger rights: